concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 CSAT responses aid in identifying areas of the product customers are either satisfied or dissatisfied with, thus guiding necessary adjustments.
 But what’s the process for calculating CSAT?

-Calculating CSAT is as simple as summation and division.
-You sum up all the scores given by respondents and then divide it by the total number of respondents.
+To calculate CSAT, sum up all the scores given by respondents and then divide it by the total number of respondents.
 Essentially, this gives you the average score, indicating the level of customer satisfaction.

 To calculate the percentage of satisfied customers: